Raigam Tele'es: 17th Raigam Tele'es 2020-21

-The 17th Raigam Tele Awards for Tele-Television Awards 2020 was scheduled to held on the 3rd of July 2021 at the Nelum Pokuna Theater, Colombo.
+The 17th Raigam Tele Awards for Tele-Television Awards 2020 was scheduled to be held on the 3rd of July 2021 at the Nelum Pokuna Theater, Colombo.
 The nomination ceremony, which precedes the event, was scheduled to be held on 4 June 2021 at the Shangri-La, Colombo.
-However both occasions were delayed indefinitely due to lockdown of the country due to third COVID-19 wave.
-In December 2021, the Kingdom of Raigam announced that the awards ceremony will be held on 25 March 2022 at the Shangri-La Colombo.
+However both occasions were delayed indefinitely due to the lockdown of the country due to the third COVID-19 wave.
+In December 2021, the Kingdom of Raigam announced that the awards ceremony would be held on 25 March 2022 at the Shangri-La Colombo.
 Separate awards were presented for the two years 2020-2021, and the closing date for entries for the year 2021 was 15 January 2022.
 The Nomination ceremony was held on 25 February 2021 at The Kingsbury, Colombo.
 However the ceremony was finally held on 26 March 2022.

 Overall 108 awards were presented for two years: 47 were recommended for 2020 and 57 for 2021.
 A new set of awards titled "Janagatha Sammana" (Popular award set) will be given for this awards ceremony.
 Winners of the Popular Awards will be chosen by audience preference and based on an accepted methodology based on the most popular teledrama, television program, and newscast survey data and viewing times of the year.

 In the best award category for 2020, Raigam Tele'es Award for the best teledrama actor was won by Bimal Jayakody and the best teledrama actress was Udari Warnakulasooriya.
 In the best award category for 2021, Raigam Tele'es Award for the best teledrama actor was won by Thusitha Laknath and best teledrama actress was Champa Sriyani.
 In the popular award category, Kusal Maduranga won the most popular actor award whereas Shalani Tharaka won the most popular actress award.
 The Prathibha Prabha award was given to the veteran actress, Suvineetha Weerasinghe.
 The serial Thanamalvila Kollek won the most number of awards in the 2020 section (13).
 The serial Sakarma won the most number of awards in the 2021 section (14).